Skip to main content

 • A tournament cancellation or weather postponement that moves play to a later day

-If your golfer starts the tournament and then withdraws mid-round, they are generally not eligible to be replaced by your alternate — they played, so the alternate protection does not apply.
+If your golfer starts the tournament and then withdraws mid-round, they are generally not eligible to be replaced — they played, so alternate protection does not apply.

 How Alternate Picks Work

-If your contest has Alternate Picks enabled, you'll be able to designate a backup golfer alongside your primary pick.
-Here's what happens:
+If your contest has Alternate Picks enabled, you'll designate a backup golfer alongside your primary pick:

 • If your primary pick withdraws before playing, your alternate automatically steps in and becomes your primary pick for that tournament

-• If your alternate also withdraws or doesn't play, your entry will receive $0 in Dollar Winnings (or a missed pick in Total Strokes) for that tournament
+• If your alternate also withdraws or doesn't play, your entry receives $0 in Dollar Winnings (or a missed pick in Total Strokes) for that tournament

 What If My Contest Doesn't Have Alternate Picks?

-If Alternate Picks are not enabled in your contest and your golfer withdraws before playing, you will receive $0 in Dollar Winnings or the equivalent of a missed pick in Total Strokes for that tournament.
-There is no manual replacement available once the pick deadline has passed.
+If Alternate Picks aren't enabled and your golfer withdraws before playing, you'll receive $0 in Dollar Winnings (or the equivalent of a missed pick in Total Strokes) for that tournament.
+There's no manual replacement once the pick deadline has passed — monitor injury reports and withdrawal news before each week's deadline.

 Tips for Avoiding WD Risk

-• Check the PGA Tour website or app for late withdrawal announcements before each tournament
+• Check the PGA Tour website or app for late withdrawal news before each tournament

-Questions about a specific withdrawal situation?
+Questions about a specific withdrawal?
 Email support@splashsports.com with your contest name and we'll look into it.

 Did this answer your question?